 Against this backdrop, this expert panel will examine lessons, opportunities and challenges for the IGC arising from the trends of national experiences with the protection of traditional knowledge.
 The panel will feature academics, industry experts, Indigenous peoples and policy makers sharing their experiences and research with a specific focus on what opportunities and lessons it provides for the IGC across a varied range of issues being considered, such as patent revocation, benefit sharing, definitions and scope.

-Ruth Okediji is a CIGI senior fellow and chair of the expert working group on international intellectual property, traditional knowledge and genetic resources.
+Ruth Okediji is a CIGI senior fellow and an expert on international intellectual property, traditional knowledge and genetic resources.